PrefectHQ/prefect.cfg/README.md

 ## Configurations

 ### Hammerspoon
-The `.hammerspoon` directory can be copied to your home folder.
+The `hammerspoon` directory can be copied to your home folder as `.hammerspoon` (note the leading dot).
 It contains an `init.lua` configuration for Hammerspoon.